Stryker Hip Implant Recall

 These Stryker hip implants were considered different from the metal-on-metal hip implants because they were manufactured as a multi-piece hip replacement device with a ceramic component.
 The products were designed to have mix and match components that gave surgeons more choices in customizing each implant to the patient.
 It has now been determined that these separate components, the metal stem and the metal neck, can rub together causing metallic debris.
 These toxic particles can cause metallosis, the condition where the tiny metal ions build up in the tissue around the implanted joint causing pain and swelling, difficulty walking, and a rash.
 This extremely dangerous complication can lead to dislocation or loosening of the implant, bone fractures, metal poisoning, and damage to the surrounding tissues, muscles, and nerves.

-Galfand Berger – Product Liability Attorneys in Philadelphia – Helping Victims Injured by Stryker Hip Implants & Other Defective Medical Devices
+Galfand Berger Helps Victims Injured by Stryker Hip Implants & Other Defective Medical Devices

-The Philadelphia products liability lawyers at Galfand Berger are extremely troubled by yet another recall of a medical device causing injury and pain to so many patients.
+Our Philadelphia products liability lawyers are extremely troubled by yet another recall of a medical device causing injury and pain to so many patients.
 We are concerned for the safety and well being of those individuals that have had one of these defective medical devices implanted in their bodies and are dedicated to helping those that have been adversely affected by these recalled products as well as other defective products.
-Our team of highly skilled and experienced personal injury lawyers has handled all types of defective product lawsuits and understands the intricacies of presenting a case that involves numerous technical and medical complexities.
+Our team of highly skilled and experienced lawyers has handled all types of defective product lawsuits and understands the intricacies of presenting a case that involves numerous technical and medical complexities.

 If you or someone you love is experiencing pain, swelling, or any other medical problems that you believe might be caused by a Stryker hip implant or another defective medical device, we encourage you to contact one of the attorneys at Galfand Berger to determine if you have a valid claim for compensation.
 The products liability lawyers at our firm have established a successful track record of representing and protecting the rights of patients who have suffered injury or harm associated with defective medical devices.

 Our offices are conveniently located in Philadelphia, Reading, and Bethlehem, Pennsylvania.
-Contact one of our Philadelphia product liability attorneys at 1-800-222-USWA (8792) to schedule a free and confidential consultation or submit a free online inquiry.
+Contact our attorneys at 1-800-222-USWA (8792) to schedule a free and confidential consultation or submit a free online inquiry.